Squirrel-hue/Singing_Scripture/README.md

 It is my understanding that the Jews sing the introductory glosses, and they are actually "verse 1" in the Hebrew.

-1. Psalm 9 "For the Choir Director; on Muth-labben"
+1. Psalm 9 "For the Choir Director; on Muth-labben"; where Muth-labben translates to "Death of the Son."